-Since 2006 Casimir Pulaski Foundation gives the Knight of Freedom Award to an outstanding person who has promoted the values represented by General Casimir Pulaski: freedom, justice, and democracy.
-The Award Committee chaired by the President of the Foundation, Zbigniew Pisarski, every year rewards one person.
-The Knight of Freedom award is presented during a special gala awards ceremony.
-Each of the prizewinners receives a handmade replica of General Pulaski’s saber.
+Since 2006 Casimir Pulaski Foundation gives the Knight of Freedom Award to the outstanding figures, who promote the values represented by General Casimir Pulaski: freedom, justice, and democracy.
+The Award Committee chaired by the President of the Foundation Zbigniew Pisarski every year presents the award during a special ceremony during the gala dinner as a part of the Warsaw Security Forum conference.
+Each of the prize winners receives a handmade replica of General Pulaski’s sabre.

 Russian oppositionist, former head and shareholder of the Yukos oil company

 Mikhail Khodorkovsky received the "Knight of Freedom" for the uncompromising efforts to build the rule of law, civil society and the promotion of European values in Russian society.

 President of the Republic of Estonia (2006 - 2016)

 Toomas Ilves received the "Knight of Freedom" award for his activity to promote democratic and pro-European values in the country and all over the world.